danpaul81/napp_vapp/README.md

 If this does not help you should check if you can deploy the vAPP in a more performant environment.
 If the Environment is nested it will also fail and you should proceed with the Single VMs vAPP for vCLOUD Director.

-## Setup NSX vAPP in vCLoud Director aka OneCloud
+## Setup NAPP APP in vCloud Director aka OneCloud
-To deploy in vCloud director import  NAPP_Appliance_*_master_app.ova and NAPP_Appliance_*_node_app.ova each as separate vAPP.
+As vCloud Director seems to have some issues with the vAPP we created single node ova images for master and node VMs To deploy in vCloud director [download](https://github.com/danpaul81/napp_vapp/releases/) and import  NAPP_Appliance_*_master_app.ova and NAPP_Appliance_*_node_app.ova each as separate vAPP.
-The actual release and MD5 hashes can be found here: (https://github.com/danpaul81/napp_vapp/releases/)

 Both need to be deployed with identical options except the “role”.
 This must be set “master” for master VM and “node” for node VM.
-Within the settings of each newly deployed VM disable Guest OS Customization and then move the VM into you vAPP.
+After deployment move the VMs into your exisiting vAPP (the one already running NSX Manager).
 In network settings choose fitting network and IP Mode DHCP.
 After moving VMs into your existing vAPP you can delete the two newly created VAPPS.
 Then just start both VMs (startup order doesn’t matter)

-## Setting Up 3-worker node cluster (needed for NSX Application Platform Advanced)
+## Setting Up 3-worker node cluster for NSX Application Platform Advanced
-To setup a 3-worker node cluster refer to the documentation above, but choose "cluster size = 3" when deploying master node.
+To setup a 3-worker node cluster refer to the documentations above, but choose "cluster size = 3" when deploying master node.

-When deploying the VAPP to vCenter the first worker node will be setup automatically.
+When deploying the vAPP to vCenter the first worker node will be setup automatically, then use the NAPP-Appliance_xxx_node_app.ova images to add two additional node VMs.

-Then deploy 2 additional worker nodes using the NAPP-Appliance_xxx_node_app.ova (or 3 additional worker nodes when deployment of master node was done by using the NAPP-Appliance_xxx_master_app.ova)
+When deploying single master/node OVAs to vCloudDirector start with master (and enter IP of first node vm), then continue with 3 node VMs (ensure to select correct node numer and IP for each node)

+#### Important Notes
-Each worker node needs an IP address within the same subnet as the master node / vip range.
+  * Each worker node needs an IP address within the same subnet as the master node / vip range.

-Each worker node must be set up using the same root password as the master node.
+  * Each worker node must be set up using the same root password as the master node.

-When deploying additional worker nodes specify the correct node number for each node (first node = 1, second node = 2, third node= 3)
+  * When deploying additional worker nodes specify the correct node number for each node (first node = 1, second node = 2, third node= 3)

-You can deploy and start master & worker node vms in any order
+  * You can deploy and start master & worker node vms in any order

-During first startup master VM will wait for worker VMs to get ready - setup will finish automatically after all worker nodes are up and running
+  * During first startup master VM will wait for worker VMs to get ready - setup will finish automatically after all worker nodes are up and running

 ## Troubleshooting